ryoppippi/talks/2024-11-23/slides.md

 </style>

 <!--
-One of the recent public projects I worked on is landing page for vim-jp radio.
+One of the recent public projects I worked on is the landing page for vim-jp radio.
-You may know vim-jp radio, a podcast for vim-jp community.
+You may know vim-jp radio, a Japanese podcast for engineers.

-[click] I worked with Tomoya and staticWagomU.
+[click] I worked with Tomoya-san and wagomu-san.
-The source code is available on GitHub.
-This project is written in Svelte, so if you want to learn Svelte, this is a good example!
+This project is open source, so you can check out the code on GitHub.
 -->

 ---